m-spangenberg/exercises_machinelearning/README.md

 * Check your version of CUDA using `nvidia-smi`
 * Then head to PyTorch's [Start Locally](https://pytorch.org/get-started/locally/) guide, just swap out `pip3` for `pipenv`.
 * Install Jupyter inside the venv, `pipenv install jupyter ipython ipykernel pip`
-* Once you've installed PyTorch, add some useful data science tools to the venv: `pipenv install pandas numpy matplotlib`
+* Once you've installed PyTorch, add some useful data science tools to the venv: `pipenv install pandas numpy matplotlib scikit-learn`
 * If you prefer to work in the browser, or run into VSCode flatpak issues: `pipenv run jupyter notebook`

 See `exercises_pytorch` for more study notes on pytorch fundamentals, tensors, and workflow examples.